RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/common-platforms/ros/ros-lifecycle.md

 From the code, you can also see that `on_configure()` (and the other callbacks) are never explicitly defined as service callbacks.
 The lifecycle framework takes care of that.

 The last point that should be highlighted is in `main`.
-Notice the node is note run as a regular node:
+Notice the node is not run as a regular node:

 ```cpp
 rclcpp::init(argc, argv);